- Who we are

 The Southern Africa Gender Protocol Alliance is a regional “network of networks” that championed the adoption of the SADC Protocol on Gender and Development (2008).
-With its slogan, Yes we can! the Alliance now focuses on advocacy and lobbying for the signing and ratification of the Protocol by member states of the Southern African Development Community (SADC) that have not done so, and implementation of the 28 targets to be attained by 2015.
-Comprising country focal networks; theme and interest group clusters, the Alliance produces an annual Barometer tracking progress as well as case studies of the Protocol@work.
+With its slogan, Yes we can! the Alliance has managed to get 9 of the 15 SADC Southern African Development Community (SADC) countries to ratify the Protocol and continues to work hard seeing to it that the remaining 6 countries sign and ratify the Protocol.
+In its quest to better SADC countries the Alliance continues with the implementation of the Post 2015 targets.
+Comprising country focal networks; theme and interest group clusters, the Alliance produces annual Barometers tracking progress as well as case studies of the Protocol@work.

 Key achievements of the Southern Africa Gender Protocol Alliance

 - Demanding accountability: Mobilising for the signing and ratification of the SADC Protocol on Gender and Development, the only sub-regional instrument of its kind that brings together all existing commitments to gender equality in one instrument with 28 time- bound targets.

 - Coalition building and strengthening civil society: Galvanising the women’s movement through national focal networks, theme clusters and interest groups.
 Representing the gender sector in the SADC Congress of NGOs and mainstreaming gender in the work of this regional lobby network.

 - Advocacy and awareness raising through distributing multi-media IEC materials in 23 local languages; village workshops; radio spots; a DVD and interactive engagements in all SADC countries whose impact is measured through a knowledge quiz available on the website.